diptiaswath/clientSubscriptionPrediction/README.md

 ### Project Scope

 In this project, we intend to compare the performance of classifiers: K-Nearest Neighbors, Logistic Regression, Decision Trees, and Support Vector Machines.
 We use a multivariate dataset related to marketing bank products via telephone to predict whether a client will subscribe to a term deposit (variable y).
-This dataset - ["Bank Marketing" UCI dataset](http://archive.ics.uci.edu/ml/datasets/Bank+Marketing), is related with direct marketing campaigns of a Portuguese banking institution and classification model focuses on predicting client subscriptions based on various features.
+This dataset - ["Bank Marketing" UCI dataset](http://archive.ics.uci.edu/ml/datasets/Bank+Marketing), is related with direct marketing campaigns of a Portuguese banking institution and its classification model focuses on predicting client subscriptions based on various features.

 ## Executive Summary